 Peiffer Wolf Carr and Kane (Peiffer Wolf) and Meyer Wilson, the two law firms representing both the whistleblower and multiple GPB investors, today detailed how they worked with the whistleblower as part of their full-scale investigation to expose GPB Capital as a Ponzi scheme.

 Today, Peiffer Wolf and Meyer Wilson announced that they filed a new class action lawsuit in the United States District Court for the Western District of Texas on behalf of all investors who purchased interests in the various GPB funds.
-The class action lawsuit names GPB Capital CEO David Gentile, CFO William Jacoby, former CFO Minchung Kgil, its directors and partners, a series of limited partnerships (the GPB Funds, including those for automobiles, waste management and cold storage), the underwriters for the GPB Funds (Ascendant Capital, Ascendant Alternative Strategies, and Axiom Capital), auditors, the fund administrator, lawyers, and an array of dubious individuals, some with checkered pasts and others with connections to organized crime in Russia.
+The class action lawsuit names GPB Capital CEO David Gentile, former CFO Minchung Kgil, its directors and partners, a series of limited partnerships (the GPB Funds, including those for automobiles, waste management and cold storage), the underwriters for the GPB Funds (Ascendant Capital, Ascendant Alternative Strategies, and Axiom Capital), auditors, the fund administrator, lawyers, and an array of dubious individuals, some with checkered pasts and others with connections to organized crime in Russia.

 Whistleblower Toni Caiazzo Neff, a former NASD Regulation/FINRA examiner with more than 20 years of experience, first became aware of GPB Capital in 2016 when she was asked to conduct due diligence on the firm for her then-employer, Purshe Kaplan Sterling Investments Inc. (Purshe Kaplan).
 When Purshe Kaplan management pressured Ms. Caiazzo Neff to look the other way when it decided to sell GPB Capital despite her findings, Ms. Caiazzo Neff was fired for refusing to be silent.
 She reported the situation on a confidential basis to both FINRA and the U.S. Securities and Exchange Commission (SEC).